Understanding the install lifecycle

 Every install has an anonymous installation ID that identifies it on Batch servers.
-All the data collected from your app or your website is attached to the install.
+All the data collected from your app or your website is attached to the installation.
 Please note Batch manages every platform separately.
-When a user starts the app for the first time on Android, the install will only be registered for your Android app.
+When a user starts the app for the first time on Android, the installation will only be registered for your Android app.

 If users reinstall the app or clear the website data, a new anonymous install will be registered, that won't be attached to the previous one.
 Bath will start collecting install data from scratch for that new install.

-Here is how the whole install lifecycle looks like:
+Here is what the whole install lifecycle looks like:

-Let's focus on specific steps on that lifecycle:
+Let's focus on specific steps in that lifecycle:

 New install registration

 During the integration of the SDK, you created one app per OS or a website on Batch dashboard.
 Every app/website has a unique key called the "API key" that identifies it on Batch servers.
 You can find it in Batch dashboard → Settings → General:

 If your users visit your website from the same computer, using different web browsers (e.g. Chrome, then Firefox, then Microsoft Edge), Batch will consider every browser as different anonymous installs.

 Batch will register a new anonymous install if users reinstall the app or clear your website data from their web browser.
 Native and custom install data will be collected from scratch.

 Native and custom install a data collection